Welcome to North Karelia

-North Karelia has had more than its share of strife, fought over for centuries by Sweden and Russia, and having seen fierce fighting during the Winter and Continuation Wars.
-Its towns are modern – older incarnations were razed by the Russians during WWII – and you’ll often stumble across trenches, old battlegrounds and memorials to the fallen inside the quiet forests.
+Criss-crossed by dusty gravel roads, Finland’s sparsely populated frontier has some of Finland’s most abundant wildlife.
+Its strong Russian influence is evident in striking Orthodox churches: North Karelia was fought over for centuries by Sweden and Russia, with fierce fighting during the Winter and Continuation Wars.
+You’ll often stumble across trenches, old battlegrounds and memorials to the fallen inside the quiet forests.

-Just beyond North Karelia, Kuhmo also has a Karelian heritage though it’s not strictly part of this province.
+Just beyond North Karelia, Kuhmo, in central Finland, also has a Karelian heritage, though it’s not strictly part of this province.